epiqueras/classk/README.md

 # Classk?
 React/Meteor Web App

 I wanted to learn Meteor and React while building a fully functional web application following all the best practices outlined in the Meteor Guide.
-I also succesfuly ran it on iOS and Android using Cordova.
+I also succesfuly created iOS and Android apps using Cordova.

 The app is a fairly simple Q&A platform for school homework.